alienfacepalm/ns-apollo-report/README.md

 Info
 ----

 This project was built using [create-apollo-app](https://github.com/sysgears/create-apollo-app).
 It uses express, graphQL, and apollo-server on the server.
-The fornt end is built with react, apollo-client, and material-ui.
+The front end is built with react, apollo-client, and material-ui.
 Built with node `v10.15.0`.

 Intsall & run
 -------------